-It’s that time of year . . . the end of Q4 and the big fundraising push.
-With that in mind, here’s a few facts and a few tips to set you up for a successful close to the year.
+It’s that time of year . . .
+Q4 is here and the big fundraising push is coming.
+With that in mind, here are a few facts and a few tips to set you up for a successful close to the year.

 Fact #1: 31% of all charitable giving happens in December

-The end of year giving push is important, and getting it right requires planning.
-Your December revenue gains don’t happen because of what you do in December, but because of what you do in November, October, September . . . even earlier!
+Suffice it to say, the end-of-year giving push is important, and getting it right requires planning.
+Your December revenue gains don’t happen because of what you do in December, but because of what you do now—and have been doing throughout the year.

 Fact #2: December 30th and 31st are more important than Giving Tuesday

 Kindful found in 2019 that the total amount of donations made through Kindful donations pages on December 30th and 31st was nearly 3.6 times the amount given on Giving Tuesday.
 Moreover, the average gift was about 2.5 times higher.

 Market Smart notes that most fundraisers put more effort into fundraising on Giving Tuesday than they do on Dec.
 30th and 31st.
 We get it, it’s New Year’s Eve!
 Who wants to work—right?
 Well, hopefully you’ve planned ahead and there’s not too much work to do . . . but either way, these two days are crucial for your annual contributions revenue.
 If you're preparing for Giving Tuesday now, don't cash in all your chips on the fabricated "holiday"—stay focused on December, too.

 Fact #3: Most nonprofits send their emails at the same times

 NextAfter has found that most year-end emails are being sent at the same times.
 The busy hours are (roughly speaking) 7:00 a.m. to 12:00 noon Central time.
 Remember: you’re not the only one making a year-end push, and you’re not the only one sending out lots of year-end emails!